Hypercubed/angular-ecs/README.md

 - uses angular for DI
 - take advantage of AngularJs tools
 - easy to serialize entities
-- feel like part of angular
+- feels like part of angular
-- don't fight angular or js
+- don't fight angular or javascript
 - understand and take advantage of browser optimization

 ## Documentation